eduardostarling/restio/docs/source/framework/model.rst

 Fields' default values are assigned to the model instance as soon as they are accessed for the first time, or right after the constructor returns.

-Every Field subtype should have its own default value, which can be configured by either using the keyword :code:`default` or :code:`default_factory`. :code:`default` accepts a static value, while :code:`default_factory` accepts callables.
+Every :code:`Field` subtype should have its own default value, which can be configured by either using the keyword :code:`default` or :code:`default_factory`. :code:`default` accepts a static value, while :code:`default_factory` accepts callables.

 Example: